 Chemical Bank Foundation Information

 Chemical Bank Foundation

-Chemical Bank believes corporate responsibility includes making a long-term commitment – to our state, to our employees and to future generations.
+Chemical Bank believes corporate responsibility includes making a long-term commitment – to our footprint, to our employees and to future generations.
 To reinforce that commitment, in 2012, we established the Chemical Bank Foundation, which will help us to better organize, prioritize and execute our corporate giving over the long-term.

-The Foundation will award grants for a variety of worthy endeavors designed to improve the quality of life throughout the Michigan communities we serve.
+The Foundation will award grants for a variety of worthy endeavors designed to improve the quality of life throughout the communities we serve.
 We believe the Foundation will serve to complement the thousands of volunteer hours and ongoing financial support our employees and Chemical Bank provide to a variety of community and statewide charitable outreach and civic programs.

 The Goal of the Chemical Bank Foundation

 The Chemical Bank Foundation will allow us to better prioritize the financial support we provide our communities with, and importantly will enable us to consider larger scale projects that are focused on improving the quality of life across the communities we serve.
 The Chemical Bank Foundation will act in the same way that many other Foundations do.